Díaz has 3 hits, 3 RBIs in Astros’ 5-3 win over Rockies

-HOUSTON (AP) — Aledmys Díaz had three hits and drove in three runs to help the Houston Astros beat the Colorado Rockies 5-1on Wednesday.
+HOUSTON (AP) — Aledmys Díaz had three hits and drove in three runs to help the Houston Astros beat the Colorado Rockies 5-1 on Wednesday.

 Díaz tied it with an RBI single in the first and gave the Astros the lead with a run-scoring single in the third.
 Houston was up by three in the seventh when he sent home another run with a double to make it 5-1.